 Does my carrier offer WiFi calling?

-All major cell phone carriers now support WiFi calling, with support for the most recent iPhones and Android phones.
+All major cell phone carriers offer WiFi calling, with support for the recent iPhones and Android phones.
 Here’s the latest on which phones support WiFi calling for each of the major carriers:

-Sprint WiFi calling is available on most recent Android devices and iPhones, starting with the iPhone 5C.
+Sprint: WiFi calling is available on recent Android devices and iPhones.
 Check your phone’s settings menu to see if it’s supported. for Android phone, got to Settings and look for the WiFi Calling option.
-To get device-specific support to set up WiFi calling, go to Device Support.
+To get device-specific support to set up WiFi calling, go to Device Support, select your phone, scroll to "Calls" and choose "Activate Wi-Fi Calling."

 T-Mobile: All new T-Mobile phones support Wifi calling.
-To find out if your existing model supports it, go to the Devices page, find your device, select "WiFi" from "browse by categories," choose "Turon on/off WiFi calling" and follow the instructions.
+To find out if your existing model supports it, go to the Devices page, find your device, select "WiFi" from "browse by categories," choose "Calling, Contacts & Calendar," select "Turn on/off Wi-Fi calling" and follow the instructions.

-AT&T has 22 devices for sale now that support WiFi Calling, including the latest models from Apple, Samsung, and LG.
-To find out if your phone supports WiFi calling, go to Device Support, find and select your device, select "View All Solutions," selection "Calling" and then "Wi-Fi Calling" to view the instructions.
+AT&T has 54 devices for sale now that support WiFi Calling, including the latest models from Apple, Samsung, and LG.
+To find out if your phone supports WiFi calling, go to Device Support, find and select your device, select "View All Tutorials," selection "Calling" and then "Wi-Fi Calling" to view the instructions.
 If WiFi calling isn't listed, your phone isn't compatible.

 Verizon Wireless doesn't have a definitive list, but new Android phones and iPhones should support it.
-To turn on Wifi calling, on Android, follow the directions on Verizon's Activate WiFi Calling - Android page.
-You'll also find instructions for iPhones on Verizon's Turn Wi-Fi Calling On/Off page.
-It says it's for iPhone 7/7Plus at the top of the page, but it applies to iPhone 6 / 6 Plus / 6s / 6s Plus, iPhone SE, iPhone 8 / 8 Plus and iPhone X as well.
+To turn on Wifi calling, follow the directions on Verizon's Wi-Fi Calling FAQs page.

 Of course, if your handset doesn't support Wi-Fi calling, you may be able to find some workarounds.
-Apps like FaceTime, Google Voice, Line, Skype and WeChat allow you to make voice and video calls over WiFi as well as send text messages.
+Apps like FaceTime, Skype and WeChat allow you to make voice and video calls over WiFi as well as send text messages.

 How WiFi calling compares to cellular